Muzi-EXPLORE/web_scraping/README.md

 # web_scraping
-Web scraping using Python and Selenium
+Web scraping using Python and Selenium.